Ajatt-Tools/dictpopup/README.md

 ### If you do not use X11
 If you do not use X11 (but run Wayland for example), then you can replace the install command above with ``make O_HAVEX11=0 && sudo make install``.
-This will disable X11 related code, which is responsible for obtaining the window title of the focused window.
+This will disable X11 related code, which is responsible for obtaining the window title of the focused window and currently also for waiting for clipboard updates.

 ## Configuration
 Copy the example config `config.ini` of the repo to `~/.config/dictpopup/config.ini` and configure it according to your setup.